 Adrienne Frumberg, M.A.

-Guidance CounselorAdrienne Frumberg is excited to join The Lang School team.
-She is the Founder of Lighthouse Guidance, Co-Founder of Teenz In The City, and a passionate educator and counselor.
+Guidance CounselorAdrienne Frumberg is the founder of Lighthouse Guidance, co-founder of Teenz In The City, and a passionate educator and counselor.
 She has 10 years of experience in the field of college counseling, with particular expertise in colleges offering support for students with LDs and other needs.
 She has toured more than 100 colleges and universities in the United States and abroad.
 Adrienne also works privately as a college counselor to assist students and families with the college process, as well as to support students with the transition from secondary school to college and work life.
 She has worked as a college guidance counselor at independent schools including Loyola School, Aaron School, Fordham Preparatory School, and Academics West.
 When she is not working in college guidance, Adrienne focuses her energy on Teenz In The City, a social skills program for adolescents and young adults with a history of social challenges and/or learning differences.
 She has a Master’s Degree in Counseling from NYU, a Bachelor's Degree in Psychology from Lafayette College, and completed the Harvard Summer Institute on College Admissions.
 Though she is married and has a five month old at home, Adrienne is a cat lady at heart.

-Head Learning SpecialistAfter 13 years as Riverdale Country School’s Lower School Learning Specialist, Laurie is in her fourth year working on reading and writing with Lang students in the lower, middle, and upper school grades.
+Head Learning SpecialistAfter 13 years as Riverdale Country School’s Lower School Learning Specialist, Laurie is now in her fifth year working on reading and writing with Lang students in the lower and upper school.
 She finds it especially exciting to work on remedial challenges with students who are also gifted, because there are so many "ways in" to help them understand and work on their literacy skills.
 Drawing on her graduate and post graduate work, as well as current literacy research, she enjoys the "detective work” of finding the right, systematic path(s) to working with each of her Lang students, then witnessing the progress they make in their areas of challenge.

 Lauren Arcuri, M.S.
 CC-SLP

-Speech/Language PathologistThis is Lauren’s first year at The Lang School.
-For the last two years, she worked as lead SLP with 56 children from Pre-K through 8th grade at The Barnum School’s Autism Spectrum Program in Bridgeport, CT.
+Speech/Language PathologistThis is Lauren’s second year at The Lang School.
+During the prior two years, she worked as lead SLP with 56 children from Pre-K through 8th grade at The Barnum School’s Autism Spectrum Program in Bridgeport, CT.
 Before that, she worked as an SLP at a Connecticut middle school with students who had diagnoses of intellectual disabilities, LDs, or ADHD.
 She also worked with the Connecticut Autism Training Initiative (CATI) on the launch of a transdisciplinary team approach to autism programming in public schools.

 Lauren holds a BA in Speech Language Hearing Sciences from Hofstra University and an MS in Speech Language Pathology from the University of Rhode Island, plus professional licenses in both Connecticut and New York.
 She is particularly inspired to help students work on social language and language organization.
 She decided to become a speech language pathologist after watching home movies of herself as a young child.

-When not working, Lauren loves to read, watch movies, travel (next trip: Amsterdam, Brussels, and Cologne) and, more recently, train for marathons.
+When not working, Lauren loves to read, watch movies, travel and, more recently, train for marathons.

 Michael Ryan, M.S.
 OTR/L

-Occupational TherapistMichael was awarded his MS in Occupational Therapy from NYU and is now in his tenth year of professional practice.
-Before starting at The Lang School, he was an outpatient pediatric OT at Charleston Pediatric Rehabilitation in SC.
+Occupational TherapistMichael was awarded his MS in Occupational Therapy from NYU and is now in his eleventh year of professional practice (and second year at Lang).
+Before joining the Lang team, he was an outpatient pediatric OT at Charleston Pediatric Rehabilitation in SC.
 Prior to moving south, he was the senior therapist at The Gateway Schools and Createabilities Occupational Therapy.
 He has extensive experience in clinical and school-based practice, exclusively in pediatrics, and he specializes in sensory integration treatment.
 Michael is a Certified Exercise Physiologist through the American College of Sports Medicine.
 When he is not providing OT, he manages a private practice promoting fitness, exercise, and wellness to pediatric and special populations; over the summer months, he is the Head Counselor at a children’s weight loss camp in the Poconos.

 Michael is an avid runner and regularly competes in “ultra” marathons ranging in distance from 50k to 100 miles.